NGC 2539

-NGC 2539 is an open cluster in the constellation Puppis, located at the north edge of the constellation.
-It was discovered by William Herschel on January 31, 1785.
-It is a moderately rich cluster and with little central concentration, with Trumpler class II1m.
+NGC 2539 is an open cluster of stars in the constellation of Puppis, located at the north edge of the constellation.
+It was discovered by German-British astronomer William Herschel on January 31, 1785.
+It is a moderately rich cluster and with little central concentration, having a Trumpler class of II1m.

 Characteristics

 The diameter of the cluster based on the location of possible members is estimated to be 7.4 parsecs (24 light years).
 The core radius of the cluster is 1.98 parsecs (6.5 light years), while the tidal radius is 15.2 parsecs (50 light years) and represents the average outer limit of NGC 2539, beyond which a star is unlikely to remain gravitationally bound to the cluster core.